 - Under the Metric Name column, select NetworkIn/NetworkOut and CPUUtilization on all the instances during the time that you experienced bandwidth issues.

 - Confirm that there are no CPU spikes or abnormal increases in traffic at the same time as the bandwidth issue.

 - Enable the flow logs at the subnet level to review the traffic flowing through the NAT gateway.
-For more information about enabling flow logs, see Working with Flow Logs.
+For more information about enabling flow logs, see Logging IP traffic using VPC Flow Logs.

 Compare the results

 - If the combined sum of networking throughput metrics across all the instances behind the NAT gateway is equal to or more than 45 Gbps bursts, then your bandwidth on the NAT gateway should reflect a value that is greater than 45 Gbps.
 If your bandwidth on the NAT gateway is greater than 45 Gbps, you might want to split your traffic across multiple NAT gateways.

 - If the combined sum of throughput metrics is less than or equal to 45 Gbps bursts, then the bandwidth on the NAT gateway should reflect a value that is less than 45 Gbps.
 If your bandwidth on the NAT gateway is less than 45 Gbps, the NAT gateway can sufficiently handle the traffic flowing through it.